 Sangria Tapas Restaurante is a fantastic place to begin a night on the town.
 Discover the tastes of Latin America in this atmospheric little eatery as you sample their authentic, flavourful creations.
 A glass of sangria in Sangria anyone?
 If you're not quite ready for bed after that, you could always stop by Garavan's for a little winter warmer on the trot.
 From Baileys coffee and hot port to mulled wine and hot whiskey, Jack Frost won't come nipping at your nose!

 SUNDAY AFTERNOON & EVENING

 Up and at 'em!
 Galway's got an abundance of sensational spots for breakfast, so you've just got to take your pick.
 Check out a list of some of our favourite brekkie spots right HERE.
 No visit to Galway is complete without a trip to Salthill.
 You can hop on a bus or make the journey by foot (weather permitting... so get the bus!).
 Pop into Ground & Co. for a freshly brewed coffee and take a walk along the beach, down the famous Salthill promenade.
-At the Blackrock point, it has become a long-standing tradition to kick the wall before you turn back.
+Once you reach Blackrock, make sure to partake in the local tradition of kicking the wall before you turn back.
+When in Galway!

 Now to start contemplating moving to Galway permanently...